 The project is to create a new build heritage hub at Silverstone, including archive, a temporary gallery and site wide heritage trail.

-This National Lottery Heritage Funded project will see the construction of a new Welcome Centre which will become an exciting activity hub for the Cathedral, and the renovation of the Chapter House.
+This NLHF project has seen the construction of a new Welcome Centre which will become an exciting activity hub for the Cathedral, and the renovation of the Chapter House.

 St George's Concert Hall in Bradford is the oldest purpose-built concert hall in Britain and the third oldest in Europe.
 The project will restore and improve the existing theatre, and is funded by both the National Lottery Heritage Fund and the City of Bradford Metropolitan District Council.